 Step 2.
 Now, browse to the following branch in the left sidebar:-

 Step 6.
-Next, rename the new DWORD Value to
+Next, rename the newly created REG_DWORD to NoLockScreen.

 Step 9.
 Restart your computer.